ucsc/events-calendar/docs/create-calendar-account.md

 Once you create an account, you will get an email asking you to verify your new account. _**Please check your email inbox** (please also check your spam folder_).

 Once you verify your email address, you will have a verified account.
-If administer the events for a group on campus, you can [become a group administrator](become-group-admin.md) and create events that bypass the pending queue.
+If you administer events for a group on campus, you can [become a group administrator](become-group-admin.md) and create events that bypass the pending queue.